yujinakayama/NAKPlaybackIndicatorView/README.md

 ### Storyboard with Auto Layout

 1. Put a `UIView` on your view.
-2. Set its custom class to `NAPlaybackIndicatorView`.
+2. Set its custom class to `NAKPlaybackIndicatorView`.
 3. In the **Size Inspector** (⌥⌘5), set the **Intrinsic Size** to **Placeholder** and set the width to 13 and the height to 12.
 Note that this is just for convenience of the appearance on the Storyboard, and the placeholder size won't be used at runtime.
 4. Add some positioning layout constraints.

 ### Storyboard with Frame-Based Layout

 1. Put a `UIView` on your view.
-2. Set its custom class to `NAPlaybackIndicatorView`.
+2. Set its custom class to `NAKPlaybackIndicatorView`.
 3. In the **Size Inspector** (⌥⌘5), set the width to 13 and the height to 12.
 In fact, the content width is 12 points on Retina device, and 13 points on non-Retina device.

 ## Customization